PX4/PX4-user_guide/en/telemetry/holybro_microhard_p900_radio.md

 #### Vehicle Radio

-This radio comes with a 6-Pin JST GH cable that can be connected to the `TELEM1` port on various pixhawk standard flight controller.
+This radio comes with a 6-Pin JST GH cable that can be connected to the `TELEM1` port on flight controllers that are compliant with the Pixhawk connector standard.
 The radio must be separately powered via the 4-pin JST-GH XT30 power cable (7-35VDC).

 #### Ground Station Radio

-This radio has a internal USB to UART converter, the ground radio can be connected to the ground station via USB C. The radio must be separately powered via the XT30 power cable (7-35VDC).
+This radio has a internal USB to UART converter, the ground radio can be connected to the ground station via USB C.
+The radio must be separately powered via the XT30 power cable (7-35VDC).

 ## Setup

-The ground radio, air radio, PX4, and QGroundControl must all be set to the same baud rate.PX4 is configured to use `TELEM1` for telemetry radios, with a default baud rate of 57600 (recommended).
+The ground radio, air radio, PX4, and *QGroundControl* must all be set to the same baud rate.PX4 is configured to use `TELEM1` for telemetry radios, with a default baud rate of 57600 (recommended).
 No further PX4 configuration is required if you are using this port and baud rate.

 :::note
 You can configure PX4 to use any other free serial port, or configure the baud rate, by following the instructions in [MAVLink Peripherals](../peripherals/mavlink_peripherals.md)
 :::

-The radios are configured using Pico Config (window only).
-It can be download [here](https://arkelectron.com/wp-content/uploads/2021/04/PicoConfig-1.7.zip) or [here](http://www.holybro.com/download/picoconfig-1-8/).
-Holybro Microhard P900 Radio have been configured to Point to Point Operating Mode and 57600 Serial Baud Rate in factory.
-After Firmware Update or resetting the Radio, you need to re-config them as follows.
+The radios are configured using the *PicoConfig* application (Windows only).
+It can be downloaded from [here](https://arkelectron.com/wp-content/uploads/2021/04/PicoConfig-1.7.zip) or [here](http://www.holybro.com/download/picoconfig-1-8/).
+Holybro Microhard P900 Radio have been configured to point-to-point operating mode and 57600 serial baud rate in the factory.
+After firmware update or resetting the radio, you need to re-config them as follows.

 <img src="../../assets/hardware/telemetry/holybro_pico_config.png" width="400px" title="Holybro Pico Config" />
 <img src="../../assets/hardware/telemetry/holybro_pico_config1.png" width="400px" title="Holybro Pico Config" />

-In Point to Point operating modes, there must be a master to provide network synchronization for the system, so one Radio should be configured to PP Master and another should be configured to PP Remote.
+In point-to-point operating modes, there must be a master to provide network synchronization for the system, so one radio should be configured to PP master and another should be configured to PP remote.
-Refer to [Pico Series P900.Operating Manual.v1.8.7](../../assets/hardware/telemetry/Pico-Series-P900.Operating-Manual.v1.8.7.pdf) for the detail information of Radio Configuration.
+Refer to [Pico Series P900.Operating Manual.v1.8.7](../../assets/hardware/telemetry/Pico-Series-P900.Operating-Manual.v1.8.7.pdf) for the detailed information on radio configuration.

 ## Configuration

-P900 Radio is configured using AT commands through the Data port or using PicoConfig application through the Diagnostic Port.
+The P900 is configured using AT commands through the data port, or using the *PicoConfig* application through the diagnostic port.

 <img src="../../assets/hardware/telemetry/holybro_microhard_uart converter.png" width="500px" title="Holybro Microhard P900 Diagnosis" />

-Diagnostic Port uses a 4-position JST SH.
-If you use PicoConfig application or special diagnostic commands to config the Radio, you should connect to this port.
-Diagnostic Port is 3.3V logic level compatibility.
-A USB to Serial board is needed for connecting the radio to your computer.
-You can purchase a [Holybro UART to USB Converter](https://shop.holybro.com/gps-uart-to-usb-converter_p1234.html). *Pico Config* will automatically detect the radio.
-Adjust the baud rate setting to match PX4 (and the ground station radio).
+The diagnostic port uses a 4-position JST SH connector.
+If you use *PicoConfig* application or special diagnostic commands to config the radio, you should connect to this port.
+The diagnostic port is 3.3V logic level compatibile.
+A USB-to-serial board is needed for connecting the radio to your computer.
+You can purchase a [Holybro UART to USB Converter](https://shop.holybro.com/gps-uart-to-usb-converter_p1234.html).

 *Pico Config* will automatically detect and connect to the configuration port.
-Adjust the settings so that the baud rate matches PX4.
+Adjust the settings so that the baud rate matches PX4 (and the ground station).

-Once the radios and PX4 are all configured to use the same baud rate you can connect QGroundControl to the vehicle via the radio. *QGroundControl* will not automatically detect the radio, so first create a new "serial connection" in [Application Settings > Comm Links](https://docs.qgroundcontrol.com/master/en/SettingsView/SettingsView.html) (set the same baud rate as used by PX4/radios).
+Once the radios and PX4 are configured to use the same baud rate you can connect QGroundControl to the vehicle via the radio.
+*QGroundControl* will not automatically detect the radio, so first create a new "serial connection" in [Application Settings > Comm Links](https://docs.qgroundcontrol.com/master/en/SettingsView/SettingsView.html) (set the same baud rate as used by PX4/radios).

 Holding the Config button while powering-up the radio will boot the unit into COMMAND mode: the default serial interface will be active and temporarily set to operate at its default serial settings of 9600/8/N/1.